 We stood up for our ideals – the anti-war movement, liberation of sex, and the bringing of freedom and colour into a drab 1950s post-war society.

-In the 1970s the energy and creativity dropped out of the counter-culture.
+In the 1970s the energy and creativity dropped out.
 Earning a living loomed and I went into teaching where I stayed true to my ideals.
 I extolled the virtues of fun, freedom and the joy of creativity.
 I brought a bit of colour into the profession and did things my way.
 I must have been successful because I rose up to Headteacher and my school became one of the best in the country.
 It’s Open, Caring, Friendly ethos was mine and I proved it worked.
 If you treated young people respectfully and made learning fun everything would work.
 It did.